Skip to main content

 • Enrolled in a public, private, or parochial school, or home study program in the U.S., its territories, or its possessions

-Application Requirements: Three-five minute audio-essay
+Application Requirements: Three- to five-minute audio-essay

 The VFW works to promote patriotism while investing in future generations, particularly “democracy-loving” high schoolers.
 Dating back to 1947, the Voice of Democracy Competition is an audio-essay program giving students the chance to express their thoughts through a recorded essay about democratic- and patriotic-themed principles.
 Essays are judged on three criteria: originality, content, and delivery.
 Applicants can win awards ranging from $1,000 to $35,000, making this an exciting scholarship opportunity.